-The Disability Service has introduced technology in lecture venues around the university to aid those with hearing disabilities.
+Lecture venues around the university use technology to help those with hearing disabilities.

 Loop systems are electromagnetic-induction loops that amplify the sound from a microphone, and broadcast it directly to a hearing aid.